 Once a street for horse-drawn coaches created in 1649, the Cours Mirabeau is the most popular, lively and dynamic spot in Aix town.
 This 440m long and 42m wide street connects the Mazarin quarter (new town) to the south with the old commercial town to the north, and it has beautiful pedestrian sidewalks planted with double rows of plane trees.
 The famous La Rotonde fountain, the city's most prominent attraction, is situated at one end of the street.
 The street also comprises three fountains, several cafes, and elegant mansions dating from the 16th, 17th, and 18th centuries.

-Fountain de la Rotonde is one of the characteristic features of the city.
+Fountain de la Rotonde is the giant fountain in the city.
 Erected in 1860, it was little neglected in the past.
-But after renovations, the bronze lions, striking manes, and the three pale and elegant statues of the fountain are attracting the crowd.
+But after renovations, the bronze lions, striking manes, and the three pale and elegant statues of the fountain attract the crowd.
 The plentiful underground resources of the city are used for this fountain.
-At the night, the area gets crowded by the locals as well as the tourists who gather to enjoy the beauty and peace of the surroundings.Address: Place du Général de Gaulle, 13100 Aix-en-Provence, France
+At night, the area gets crowded to enjoy the beauty and peace of the surroundings.

 Photo Credit: PD Photo

 Inspired by Italian architecture, this building was founded between 1759 and 1761.
 The town architect George Vallon planned this building.
 A sculpture by Chastel on the north side represents the Rhone and the Durance Rivers which are two primary sources of Provence's prosperity.
 The south side features Place Richelme with its typical Provencal market decorated with fruits, olives, and cereals.
 It is a symbol for the trade of wheat and cereals in Provence.

 Le Palais De Justice